top of page

 Charaxes cynthia.jpeg

-Charaxes cynthia (female, underside)
+Charaxes cynthia (female, upper and underside)

 Charaxes protoclea.jpeg